nifurtimox

 What is the most important information I should know about nifurtimox?

 Follow all directions on your medicine label and package.
-Tell each of your child's healthcare providers about all the child's medical conditions, allergies, and all medicines the child uses.
+Tell each of your child's healthcare providers about all the medical conditions, allergies, and medicines the child uses.

 What is nifurtimox?